GSI-HPC/sys-chef-cookbook/documents/sudo.md

+# `sys::sudo`

-Configures Sudo with files in the directory `/etc/sudoers.d/*` containing user,host, and command aliases as well as rules.
+Configures Sudo with files in the directory `/etc/sudoers.d/*` containing user, host, and command aliases as well as rules.
 Furthermore is creates a file `/etc/sudoers` to source all files within this directory.

 ↪ `attributes/sudo.rb`
 ↪ `recipes/sudo.rb`